Westhoughton railway station: History

-It is the only station on a line connecting the Manchester-Preston Line at Bolton and the Manchester-Southport Line at Hindley near Wigan.
+It is the only station on a line connecting the Manchester-Preston Line at Lostock Junction and the Manchester-Southport Line at Hindley near Wigan.
 It was opened in 1848, along with the line, by the Liverpool and Bury Railway, when the route between the two via Wigan and Bolton was completed.
 It subsequently became part of the Lancashire and Yorkshire Railway.

 The station is in Church Street, about ten minutes walk from the town centre.
 Westhoughton is also served by Daisy Hill railway station, around 15 minutes on foot from the town centre, on the Manchester-Southport Line, via Atherton.

 Unlike the town's other station at Daisy Hill, Westhoughton station has been unstaffed since 1974, when all the trackside and roadside buildings were demolished.
-This is despite the fact that Westhoughton enjoyed similar levels of patronage.
-From 2004 to 2012, passenger usage increased by 231%.
+This is despite the fact that Westhoughton enjoyed similar levels of patronage and at the time was the more likely of the two to remain open as the line through Daisy Hill was regularly threatened with closure or at the very least a reduction in the number of stations.From 2004 to 2012, passenger usage increased by 231%.
 The station's passenger usage seems set to grow further, as there has been considerable housing development on brownfield land, which was the site of a mine, within a few hundred yards of the station, as the town continues to grow as a commuter suburb.

 In the late 1980s, Westhoughton very nearly had a new third station at Dobb Brow, and planning went as far as allowing the proposed station to appear on railway maps as "may open during the course of this timetable".
 At the last moment, however, plans were shelved.
 In 2000, these plans were revived, but did not come to fruition.

 In 2008, unspecified development was planned for the station as part of GMPTE's plans to impose a congestion charge on drivers entering Manchester city centre at peak times, and use the funds raised to upgrade public transport provision.
 The scheme was dropped after the proposal was substantially rejected in a referendum.